Hank Aguirre: Cleveland Indians

 As a rookie for the Cleveland Indians in 1956, Aguirre struck out Boston Red Sox legend Ted Williams the first time he faced him.
 After the game, Aguirre asked Williams to autograph the ball.
 Reluctantly, Williams complied.
 A couple of weeks later Aguirre faced Williams again.
 This time the "Splendid Splinter" smashed Aguirre's first offering for a home run.
-While circling the bases, Williams yelled to Aguirre, "Get that ball, and I'll sign it, too."
+While circling the bases, Williams yelled to Aguirre, "Hey kid, if you get that ball, I'll sign it for you, too."
+But he played sparingly in 1956-57, and was used in only 16 games in 1956 and ten in 1957.